About Agriculture Courses

-A degree in Agriculture courses offers knowledge and management of plant cultivation.
+- A degree in Agriculture discipline offers knowledge and management of plant cultivation.

 The process of farming involves a set of steps called the crop lifecycle and they are: crop selection, preparing of land, seed selection, sowing, manure and application of fertilizer, irrigation, management of pests and diseases, harvesting and sale of the production.

 14. What are 4 specialization areas under agriculture?

 The 4 specialization areas included under agriculture are:

 Seed Technology: Concerned with the study of improving genetic and physical characteristics of the seed.
 It involves activities such as seed production, seed processing and seed storage.

 Food Processing: Involves the study of different food processing procedures, machinery units involved in food production, etc.

 Organic Farming: Involves the study of farming practices done without the use of any fertilizers and pesticides.